Kane scores twice as Oilers beat Kings, force deciding game – KION546

 Rookie defenseman Durzi got Los Angeles on the board at 13:59 of the second period on the power play with his first goal of the postseason, a one-timer from the center point.

-Grundstrom had the equalizer 29 seconds into the third with a slap shot over Smith’s blocker after getting the feed from Matt Roy.
+Grundstrom had the equalizer 29 seconds into the third with a slap shot over Smith’s blocker after getting the feed from Roy for his third.

+“It didn’t faze us too much,” center said Anze Kopitar of the early deficit.
+“I mean, we knew we had to get one on the power play at some point, so that was big.
+And then, obviously, tie it up pretty early in the third.
+Just couldn’t push it over the line.”

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports